Merzasphor/MWSE/docs/source/lua/type/tes3dialogueInfo.rst

     The type of object.
 Maps to values in tes3.objectType.

 `pcFaction`_ (`number`_)
+    Read-only.
 The player's joined faction that the info is filtered for.

 `pcRank`_ (`number`_)
+    Read-only.
 The player's rank required rank in the speaker's faction.

 `sourceMod`_ (`string`_)
     The filename of the mod that owns this object.

 `text`_ (`string`_)
+    Read-only.
 String contents for the info.
 This is not kept in memory, and must be loaded from files for each call.

 `type`_ (`number`_)
+    Read-only.
 The type of the info.

 .. toctree::
     :hidden: